kailatlee/designucsd.github.io/_site/README.md

 ```

 ## License
-All directories other than `_posts`, `images` and `team-members` are MIT Licensed and are free for you to use, with or without mentioning us (though please do :).
+All directories other than `_posts` and `images` are MIT Licensed and are free for you to use, with or without mentioning us (though please do :).

 ## Issues
-There is one known issue with absolute pathing where the site might not work when deployed to GitHub Pages.
-This is due to the use of absolute paths and links in the site.
-You may need to play around with paths and links in order to get it to work with GitHub Pages
+If you happen to find any issues, feel free to list them or contact us at designucsd@gmail.com.